 Responsibility for Paying the Costs of Litigation

-The maximum advocates’ fees that are ‘recoverable’ are ‘the costs of and incidental to the proceedings which have been incurred’; such costs must be both reasonable in their amount and incurred reasonably.
+The maximum advocates’ fees that are “recoverable”" are “the costs of and incidental to the proceedings which have been incurred” (the Royal Court (Costs and Fees) Rules, 2012); such costs must be both reasonable in their amount and incurred reasonably.
 Not all costs are likely to be recoverable and those that are will be capped by the need to be assessed as to their reasonableness.

-The amount of Advocates fees incurred per hour that are recoverable are capped overall, currently at an hourly rate of £273.
-Non-Guernsey lawyers' costs are generally disallowed, unless there is some specific and legitimate reason for foreign lawyers to have been involved such as a novel or complex issue of law.
+The amount of advocates’ fees incurred per hour that are recoverable are capped overall, currently at an hourly rate of GBP273.
+Non-Guernsey lawyers’ costs are generally disallowed, unless there is some specific and legitimate reason for foreign lawyers to have been involved, such as a novel or complex issue of law.

-The Court will have regard to all relevant circumstances when awarding costs, including the outcome, the process undertaken and the extent to which costs have been incurred due to a party's conduct.
-For example, where a party has pleaded or pursued or defended an action, claim or counterclaim unreasonably, scandalously, frivolously or vexatiously, or otherwise has abused the process of the Court, this is likely to result in costs being awarded against that party, including potentially on the indemnity basis.
+The court will have regard to all relevant circumstances when awarding costs, including the outcome, the process undertaken and the extent to which costs have been incurred due to a party’s conduct.
+For example, where a party has pleaded or pursued or defended an action, claim or counterclaim unreasonably, scandalously, frivolously or vexatiously, or otherwise has abused the process of the court, this is likely to result in costs being awarded against that party, including potentially on an indemnity basis.

 Interest Awarded on Costs